 The Delta Conveyance Facility (DCF) is a project led by DWR to improve SWP reliability by modernizing SWP conveyance facilities in the Delta.
 The DCF will construct and operate a new tunnel to bypass the existing natural channels that are currently used for SWP conveyance, which are vulnerable to earthquakes, sea level rise, and pumping restrictions.
-In 2022, CVWD's and DWA's Board of Directors authorized funding for planning and design costs for 2023 and 2024.
+On December 8, 2023, the DWR released the Final Environmental Impact Report (Final EIR) for the DCF to comply with the requirements of CEQA.
+Following certification of the Final EIR, DWR will then use the information in the report to assist in determining whether to approve the proposed project, an alternative or no project.